 This procedure migrates the data from each remote table into the base table created by the sa_migrate_create_tables procedure.

-Gerror For more information about the sa_migrate_data stored procedure, see "sa_migrate_data system procedure" on page 709 of the book ASA SQL Reference Manual.
+For more information about the sa_migrate_data stored procedure, see "sa_migrate_data system procedure" [ASA SQL Reference, page 733].

 If you do not want to migrate the foreign keys from the remote database, you can skip to step 7.